liyinhgqw/AutoFlowControl/README.md

-AutoFeedback
+AutoFlowControl
 ==================

-AutoFeedback is a cyclic-cascaded MapReduce scheduling tool.
+AutoFlowControl is a cyclic-cascaded MapReduce scheduling tool.
 It has three
 features:

 * It uses batch processing instead of stream processing.